-- 3 or or or to Edit and press the Menu Select button directly below Se1. - 4 or to the entry ID you wish to change and press the Menu Select button directly below Edit.
+- 2 or to the entry you want to edit and press the Menu Select button directly below 0ptn. - 3 or to Edit and press the Menu Select button directly below Sel. - 4 or to the entry ID you wish to change and press the Menu Select button directly below Edit.
 A blinking cursor appears. - 5 Use the keypad to edit the number and press the Menu Select button directly below 0k once you have finished.